 Looking for other delicious substitutes for basil in pesto?

-Shrimp: I hate peeling shrimp so I typically use jumbo shrimp so there is few shrimp to peel in a pound of shrimp.
+Shrimp: I hate peeling shrimp so I typically use jumbo shrimp so there are fewer shrimp to peel in a pound of shrimp.

 Seasoning: Garlic powder, onion powder, and red pepper flakes are used to season the shrimp.